|Saturday, February 22|

 Sat, Feb 22, 7:30 AM - 9:00 AM

-Fitting a GAM to estimate hourly Ozone levels in the air from climate variables (302782)*Javier Olaya, Universidad del Valle
+4. Fitting a GAM to Estimate Hourly Ozone Levels in the Air from Climate Variables (302782)*Javier Olaya, Universidad del Valle

-We use climate variables to construct a Generalized Additive Model to estimate hourly Ozone levels in the air.
-Instead of fitting a linear model using the original variables, or fitting a linear model using some functions of the original variables picked by experts, we fit an additive model using some data-driven functions gotten through one-dimensional smoothing techniques.
-For illustrative purposes, firstly we fit a model using the Ozone levels as the response.
-Then we fit another model using as a response a dichotomous variable indicating whether or not a particular hourly Ozone level has been reached.
-It highlights the fact that GAM models are useful on predicting a quantitative response, but also a non-numerical one.
-On both models we used as predictors the covariates Solar radiation, Relative humidity, Temperature, and Wind speed.
+We use climate variables to construct a generalized additive model to estimate hourly ozone levels in the air.
+Instead of fitting a linear model using the original variables, or fitting a linear model using functions of the original variables picked by experts, we fit an additive model using data-driven functions obtained from one-dimensional smoothing techniques.
+For illustrative purposes, we fit a model using the ozone levels as the response.
+Then, we fit another model using as a response a dichotomous variable indicating whether a particular hourly ozone level has been reached.
+It highlights the fact that GAM models are useful for predicting a quantitative response, but also a non-numerical one.
+On both models, we used as predictors the covariates solar radiation, relative humidity, temperature, and wind speed.
 Smooth functions were based on spline smoothing.
 We show the procedure in such a way that potential users may be able to reproduce it step-by-step on their own projects.
 Computations and figures were done using The R Project for Statistical Computing.
 Data come from a monitoring station of the Air Quality Surveillance System at Cali, Colombia.